 With the steady increase in global business activity, knowledge of an East Asian language is an important skill that is in demand with many employers.

-This degree combines allows you to combine your interest in linguistics with the study of Mandarin Chinese or Japanese.
+This degree allows you to combine your interest in linguistics with the study of Mandarin Chinese or Japanese.

-At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history, and sociological aspects of the English language.
+At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history and social aspects of English and language in general.

 You spend a year abroad during Stage 3 in either China or Japan, developing your language confidence and experiencing life in another culture.